NuLink-network/docs/product/staker/service_bonus.md

 ## Batches
 The right panel showcases the `Batches` details:
-* `CURRENT BATCH` shows the batch number user selected.
+* `CURRENT BATCH` shows the user selected batch number.
 * `TOTAL BATCH` represents the total count of all batches.

 ## Service bonus from each blockchain